-For example, an Amazon expense that consists of 3 different products would be bundled into one expense category.
-The details of the order, including the description of all 3 items would be combined into the description field for the single line item expense.
+Example: An Amazon expense that consists of three different products is bundled into one expense category.
+The details of the order, including the description of all three items are combined into the Description field for the single line item expense.

 With itemized mode, each line item within a transaction is separated and categorized separately.

-For example, an Amazon expense that consists of 3 different products would require you to assign an expense category to each of the 3 items within the order.
+For example, an Amazon expense that consists of three different products requires you to assign an expense category to each of the three items within the order.

 Greenback takes precautions when exporting data to your accounting file by identifying potential transactions that may already exist on your books.

-Transactions are marked as potential duplicates based on the transaction amount and the transaction date (within 5 days).
+Transactions are marked as potential duplicates based on the transaction amount and the transaction date (within five days).

 SKU matching is a great way to automatically map transactions to an appropriate product or service item within your accounting program.
-In many cases, Greenback will have access to the underlining product SKU associated with your sales and purchases.
-When a SKU from the upstream provider matches a SKU within your accounting file, Greenback will map the line item to the appropriate product or service during export.
+In many cases, Greenback has access to the underlining product SKU associated with your sales and purchases.
+When a SKU from the upstream provider matches a SKU within your accounting program, Greenback maps the line item to the appropriate product or service during export.

-When SKU mappings are disabled, your transactions will be mapped according to your preset export mappings.
+When SKU mappings are disabled, your transactions are mapped according to your preset export mappings.
 Preset export mappings are defined automatically within Greenback based on previous exported transactions.
-If a pre-set export mapping does not exist, you will be prompted to categorize the transaction.
+If a pre-set export mapping does not exist, you are prompted to categorize the transaction.

-When SKU mappings are enabled, Greenback will first attempt to categorize a transactions using the SKU data from the upstream provider.
-When a SKU is not present or Greenback is unable to map a SKU to a product/service item, Greenback will attempt to map your transactions based on any pre-set export mappings.
-If a pre-set export mapping does not exist, you will be prompted to categorize the transaction.
+When SKU mappings are enabled, Greenback first attempts to categorize a transactions using the SKU data from the upstream provider.
+When a SKU is not present or Greenback is unable to map a SKU to a product/service item, Greenback attempts to map your transactions based on any pre-set export mappings.
+If a pre-set export mapping does not exist, you are prompted to categorize the transaction.

 Greenback gives you the option to itemize ancillary elements within a transaction.
 One of these items is shipping revenue and shipping costs.